stephaneVercouillieBMID/slate/source/index.html.md

 # Prerequisites

-Before your application can use **itsme(r)** for user login, you must set up a project to obtain OIDC credentials, set a redirect URI for your services, and customise the branding information that your users see on the **itsme(r)** user-consent screen.
+Before your application can use **itsme(r)** for user login, you must set up a project to obtain OIDC credentials, set redirect URIs for your services, and customise the branding information that your users see on the **itsme(r)** user-consent screen.

 ## Customize the user consent screen
 SP provides